comworkio/comwork-cloud-wiki/terms.md

 ## What information do we collect?

-* _Basic account information_: If you register on this service, you may be asked to enter a username, an e-mail address and a password.
+* _Basic account information_: If you register on this service, you may be asked to enter an e-mail address and a password.
 You may also enter additional profile information such as company references and payment credit card in order to be able to receive some bills.
 All those informations are only accessible by the COMWORKIO staff.

 * _IPs and other metadata_: When you log in, we record the IP address you log in from, as well as the name of your browser application.
 All the logged in sessions are available for your review and revocation in the settings.
 The latest IP address used is stored for up to 12 months.
 We also may retain server logs which include the IP address of every request to our service.